Collect and explain injury related data

 Our Program

-For three decades, the Virginia Department of Health (VDH) Injury and Violence Prevention (IVPP) continues to create, fund, and support a sustainable injury and violence prevention infrastructure throughout the Commonwealth of Virginia.
+For many decades, the Virginia Department of Health (VDH) Injury and Violence Prevention (IVPP) Program has continued to create, fund, and support a sustainable injury and violence prevention work throughout Virginia.

 In Virginia, we understand shared risk factors often present in our work across many forms of injuries and violence, such as economic instability, lack of connectedness within communities, risk of substance abuse, concerns in mental health, and issues with social norms.
 Organizations working together to address these strategies will improve risk for these many forms of injuries and violence through shared protective factor work.
 Organizations can pool together their resources, and intentionally partner together to have a broad prevention impact across communities.